 What is Periodontal Treatment?

 Periodontal treatment is a non-surgical way to tackle symptoms of periodontal disease and reverse damage.
-One of the most common and effective periodontal treatments involves a deep cleaning treatment called scaling and root planing.
+One of the most common and effective periodontal treatments involves a deep cleaning treatment called scaling and root planning.
 These two techniques remove diseased gum tissue and smooth rough patches on your teeth where bacteria is known to linger.

 Do You Need Scaling and Root Planing?